mikemiles86/beachCRaB/data.md

 permalink: data
 ---
 ## Data
-THis si where you can find Daya
+This is where you can find Data

 ### Data Card
 This is an example spreadsheet for a data card we can create